{\lambda}Split: Self-Supervised Content-Aware Spectral Unmixing for Fluorescence Microscopy: Experiments and Results

 More concretely, we have used two pairs of the BioSR structures (Microtubules\,+\,CCPs and ER\,+\,CCPs), and assigned to both the same emission spectrum (either EGFP or mTurquoise).
 For the second structure (CCPs), we have then rigidly shifted its spectrum by $\Delta\lambda \in \{2\text{nm},5\text{nm},10\text{nm},20\text{nm},50\text{nm}\}$ (see \cref{fig:overlap_MC_32bands}\textbf{a,c} for an illustration).

-Further, we conducted these experiments for a 32 and a 5 band acquisition regime, in-line with existing and commonly used commercial microscopy setups.
+Further, we conducted these experiments using 32- and 5-band acquisition regimes, in line with existing, commonly used commercial microscopy setups.
 To keep the total photon budget fixed, we left the laser power and exposure times (20\textit{ms}) unchanged in both cases, which leads to higher per-band SNR when fewer are being imaged.
-This, again, leads to an initial regime (for $\Delta\lambda=50$) in which classical baselines lead to results comparable to those of $\lambda$Split.
+This, again, leads to an initial regime (for $\Delta\lambda=50\text{nm}$) in which classical baselines lead to results comparable to those of $\lambda$Split.

 For smaller values of $\Delta\lambda$, the quality gap of predictions consistently widens, showing that $\lambda$Split can effectively utilize its learned structural prior in these more difficult settings (see \cref{fig:overlap_MC_32bands} and \cref{fig:overlap_EC_32bands,fig:overlap_EC_5bands,fig:overlap_MC_5bands} and \cref{tab:overlap_EGFP_EC_merged,tab:overlap_egfp_mc_merged,tab:ss_bins_mturq_ec_merged,tab:ss_bins_mturq_mc_merged}), where it consistently outperforms all other baselines.